 Before coming across this lovely plate of Maccheroni alla Chitarra with Ragù Abruzzese and Palottine that graces the cover of Domenica Marchetti's The Glorious Pasta of Italy, I'd always thought that spaghetti and meatballs was strictly checkered tablecloth territory, an Italian-American dish with very distant (if any) ties to Italian cookery.
 As it turns out, this Italian cousin of our beloved spaghetti and meatballs is quite the popular dish in Abruzzo.

-Entries tagged with 'The Glorious Pasta of Italy'
+'The Glorious Pasta of Italy' on Serious Eats

 Fresh tomato sauces are wonderful in the summer, but as tomato season heads south for the cooler months, it's always a good idea to have a roasted tomato sauce up your sleeve.
 A slow roast in the oven takes even the most middling tomatoes to the next level by concentrating all of their great sweet tomato-iness.
 This plate of Mafaldine with Roasted Tomatoes, Robiola, and Crushed Fennel Seeds from Domenica Marchetti's Bolognese from The Glorious Pasta of Italy takes that roasted tomato sauce to an even more thrilling place by pairing it with some unlikely but incredible partners: fennel seeds and robiola cheese.